pendle-finance/pendle-scy-sample/EIP.md

 ) external returns (uint256 amountBaseOut);
 ```

-This function will redeem exact shares from the pool.
+This method will redeem exact shares from the pool.
 The accounting assets is converted into amountBaseOut of baseTokenOut.
 Most implementations will require pre-approval of the SCY contract with the SCY token.

 - **MUST** emit the `Redeem` event.
 - **MUST** support ERC-20’s `approve` / `transferFrom` flow where the shares are burned from receiver directly (as msg.sender) or if the msg.sender has ERC-20 approved allowance over the shares of the receiver.
-- **MUST** revert if $amountScyOut \lt minAmountBaseOut$ (due to redeem limit being reached, slippage, or the user not approving enough *amountScyIn* to the SCY contract, etc).
+- **MUST** revert if *amountScyOut < minAmountBaseOut* (due to redeem limit being reached, slippage, or the user not approving enough *amountScyIn* to the SCY contract, etc).

 ```solidity
 function harvest(address user) external returns (uint256[] memory rewardAmounts);
 ```

-This function sends the harvested rewards for the user.
+This method sends the harvested rewards for the user.

 - **MUST** emit the `Harvest` event.
 - **MAY** return one or multiple rewards to the user.